 The members of the Emergency Preparedness Team here in Sequoia Hall want our building occupants to know how to be ready for an emergency.

 We've created "Sequoia Hall Preparedness: Things You Need To Know" as a guide to the basic topics related to your safety and security under our roof.
 Please take some time to review this important information, and make it a part of your personal emergency preparedness.
-You might store a few important phone numbers or email addresses in your mobile device, check out the web pages we've linked, or simply learn something new about how to respond to the unexpected.
+You might store a few important phone numbers or email addresses in your mobile device, check out the online resources and videos we've linked, or simply learn something new about how to respond to the unexpected.
 And always feel free to contact us if you have questions or concerns about any of these issues.

 Another resource here is the file "Ten Questions," a follow-up list to discover what you know now or might want to learn more about.
 This document has been written with a different perspective in mind, specifically yours, as a way to make emergency preparedness more personal, which indeed it is.
 How many of the ten questions will you be able to answer?
 Give it a try....